Connect with us!

 Your Time to Sue is Limited

-Generally, the statute of limitations for medical negligence in Florida is two years from the time of the injury.
+Generally, the statute of limitations to sue for medical malpractice in Vero Beach and throughout Florida is two years from the time of the injury.
 Therefore, the surest way to preserve your claim is to consult a medical negligence attorney without delay to ensure your case is filed on time.

-When you are injured or lose a loved one, the Vero Beach medical malpractice lawyers of Kogan & DiSalvo will represent you with compassion, commitment, and tenacity.
+When you are injured or lose a loved one, South Florida medical malpractice lawyers with Kogan & DiSalvo will represent you with compassion, commitment, and tenacity.
 Our goal is to obtain the maximum damages award to help you move forward.
 Contact us today for a free case evaluation.
 We work on a contingency fee basis, so there are no upfront legal costs.

 • This field is for validation purposes and should be left unchanged.